 4.1 Conclusions

-The results of this research lead to three important conclusions.
+The results of this research lead to three principal conclusions.
 Firstly, there was strong evidence for pseudoneglect in visual, tactile and auditory tasks presented in near space – the latter observation being entirely novel.
 Secondly, auditory and tactile line bisection task biases shared some underlying variance, which was not shared with visual line bisection.
-Thirdly, whilst it remains likely that there are some distinct sensory-specific specific mechanisms in spatial, some mechanisms that underlie mental representations of space may be shared between modalities.
-Both modality-specific and amodal mechanisms can be subject to independent lateral biases.
-One might argue that this is in line with observations from visually impaired individuals, who show pseudoneglect in tactile and mental number line bisection (Cattaneo et al. 2010; ; Cattaneo, et al., 2011), and who also demonstrate spatial mental representational skills that are as strong or stronger than sighted people (e.g. Eardley et al., 2015).
+Thirdly (and following on from the first two conclusions) whilst it remains likely that there are some distinct sensory-specific specific mechanisms in spatial processing, some mechanisms that underlie mental representations of space may be shared between modalities.
+One might argue that this is in line with observations from visually impaired individuals, who show pseudoneglect in tactile and mental number line bisection (Cattaneo et al. 2010; Cattaneo, et al., 2011), and who also demonstrate spatial mental representational skills that are as strong or stronger than sighted people (e.g. Eardley et al., 2015).

 Overall, this study clearly demonstrates a leftward bisection bias in an auditory line bisection task.
 We found no evidence that this bias was mediated by visual perceptual processing, even though the common leftward bisection bias indicates that both tasks are likely to be influenced by processing in the right hemisphere.
 Furthermore, auditory pseudoneglect seems to share processes with tactile pseudoneglect, which suggest a shared role of mental representation in both tasks.